 We CARE for each member of our team:

 - COMMUNICATE openly, transparently, interactively, and frequently any information that our people need and want to know.
 Listen empathetically to the people’s suggestions, concerns, and complaints.
 Express compassion with our recommendations and encouragement.

 - RECOGNIZE, honor, and offer accolades for individual and team achievements, accomplishments, and acts of service to colleagues or customers.

 We CARE for each customer:

-- COMMUNICATE with each customer with a smile, eye contact, and polite interaction.
-We inform each customer transparently and interactively of the product’s or service’s function, liabilities, and advantages to them.
+- COMMUNICATE with every customer with a smile, eye contact, and polite interaction.
+Inform each customer transparently and interactively of the product’s or service’s function, liabilities, and advantages to them.

 - ACKNOWLEDGE each customer’s presence and value to us.

-- RESPOND empathetically and compassionately to each customer’s questions, concerns, and complaints.
+- RESPOND promptly and empathetically to each customer’s questions, concerns, and complaints.

 - ENRICH the experiences and, ultimately, the lives of every customer.